 Yes, this is true this type of breed is very rare in the world.

 Well, this was all about a beautiful and adorable four-pawed creature- Long-haired Dalmatian.
 It is a very loyal, friendly, and energetic breed that has all the capabilities to be your loyal buddy.
-But if you intend to get this dog as a cuddle dog or if you are first time owner then this dog is not for you.
+But if you intend to get this dog as a cuddle dog or if you are a first-time owner then this dog is not for you.

 Image from Instagram